allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 * Configuration
 * Logging

-All of these aspects are managed by BigFlow in the unified way for the supported technologies.
+All of these aspects are managed by BigFlow in the unified way for supported technologies.
 BigFlow supports the main data processing technologies on GCP:

 * Dataflow (Apache Beam)